SMcHodgkins/web-dev-hw/assignment-10/readme.md

  - Changed link properties
  - had one too many <! at the start of the doc, fixed, pushed
  - Fonts are not working, attempting to fixed
+ - Working locally, pushing live
+ - Something is amiss, going to try linking
+ - Linking appears to be working